juliakorea/doc/codex/julia/doc/stdlib/c.rst

    ..
 Docstring generated from Julia source

-   Disable Ctrl-C handler during execution of a function, for calling external code that is not interrupt safe.
+   Disable Ctrl-C handler during execution of a function on the current task, for calling external code that may call julia code that is not interrupt safe.
 Intended to be called using ``do`` block syntax as follows:

    .. code-block:: julia